goksinb/odin-recipes/README.md

 # odin-recipes
-In this project I'm goign to build a basic recipes website using HTML.
+In this project I'm going to build a basic recipes website using HTML.